algermissen/hawkc/README.md

 hawkc is designed to avoid internal memory allocation as much as possible.
 However, it is impossible to estimate the size of incoming headers or data because URI path length and extention data are both completely arbitrary.
-As the both go into the base string, hawkc must support arbitrary length base string buffers.
+As they both go into the base string, hawkc must support arbitrary length base string buffers.

 The header file common.h defines _BASE_BUFFER_SIZE_ as a buffer size that should